-To make vacuuming easier and quicker, the NEC180’s vacuum head is 9-1/2 inches wide, giving the tool the ability to clear a wide path in a single pass.
-Ultimately, this means you’ll spend less time cleaning and more time doing what you love (dirtying your floors).
+To make vacuum cleaning easier and quicker, the NEC180’s vacuum head is 9-1/2 inches wide, giving the tool the ability to clear a wide path in a single pass.
+Ultimately, it means you’ll spend less time cleaning and more time doing what you love (dirtying your floors).

-Granted, this isn’t the widest vacuum head available, but it doesn’t inhibit movement around furniture as 10- or 11-inch vacuum heads tend to do.
+Granted, this isn’t the broadest vacuum head available, but it doesn’t inhibit movement around furniture as 10- or 11-inch vacuum heads tend to do.

-Spot-cleaning high-up spaces is possible thanks to the super-lightweight design.
-The NEC180 on an empty dustbin weighs just 3.2 pounds, so lifting the unit up to vacuum drapes, to get in between car seat cushions, and to clean bookshelves won’t wear your arm and shoulder muscles out.
+Spot-cleaning high-up spaces are possible thanks to the super-lightweight design.
+The NEC180 on an empty dustbin weighs just 3.2 pounds, so lifting the unit to vacuum drapes, get between car seat cushions, and clean bookshelves won’t wear your arm and shoulder muscles out.